-MCPs will contact enrollees within the required assessment timeframes through a variety of communication methods that will include documented efforts to contact each enrollee, and at least include a letter followed by two phone calls or in-person visits.
+MMPs will contact enrollees within the required assessment timeframes through a variety of communication methods that will include documented efforts to contact each enrollee, and at least include a letter followed by two phone calls or in-person visits.

 i.
-For enrollees identified by the risk stratification mechanism or algorithm as higher risk, the HRA must be completed within 45 calendar days after coverage date or the documentation must demonstrate that the MCP was unsuccessful in its attempts to perform the assessment.
-Higher risk means enrollees who are at increased risk of having adverse health outcomes, or worsening of their health and functional status, or whose health conditions require careful monitoring and coordination of multiple medical, LTSS, or behavioral health services, if they do not receive their initial contact by the MCP within 45 calendar days after the coverage date.
+For enrollees identified by the risk stratification mechanism or algorithm as higher risk, the HRA must be completed within 45 calendar days after coverage date or the documentation must demonstrate that the MMP was unsuccessful in its attempts to perform the assessment.
+Higher risk means enrollees who are at increased risk of having adverse health outcomes, or worsening of their health and functional status, or whose health conditions require careful monitoring and coordination of multiple medical, LTSS, or behavioral health services, if they do not receive their initial contact by the MMP within 45 calendar days after the coverage date.

 ii.
 For enrollees in nursing facilities or those identified as lower risk for the purpose of developing ICPs, the assessment tool shall be used within 90 calendar days after coverage date.

-For enrollees who are higher risk, the HRA leads to the assignment of the MCP’s care mangers or Interdisciplinary Care Teams (ICTs), more in depth and comprehensive care planning and coordination.
+For enrollees who are higher risk, the HRA leads to the assignment of the MMP’s care mangers or Interdisciplinary Care Teams (ICTs), more in depth and comprehensive care planning and coordination.
 It should be noted that the HRA is not a part of, but rather a step leading towards, the universal assessment tool being developed pursuant to Welfare and Institutions Code Section 14186.36.
 This process will be developed with stakeholder input and initially tested by a specified group of enrollees in a limited number of counties.

 DISCUSSION:

-The MOU requires MCPs to develop and submit to DHCS and CMS for review and approval, two tools or processes.
-The first, a risk stratification mechanism or algorithm will be applied by MCPs to enrollee specific historic Medi-Cal and Medicare

-fee-for-service utilization data and other data supplied by DHCS and CMS.
-It will be used to stratify newly enrolled members into higher and lower risk groupings, thus, allowing MCPs to identify those enrollees who have more complex health care needs.
+The MOU requires MMPs to develop and submit to DHCS and CMS for review and approval, two tools or processes.
+The first, a risk stratification mechanism or algorithm will be applied by MMPs to enrollee specific historic Medi-Cal and Medicare fee-for-service utilization data and other data supplied by DHCS and CMS..
+It will be used to stratify newly enrolled members into higher and lower risk groupings, thus, allowing MMPs to identify those enrollees who have more complex health care needs.

-The second tool or process, an HRA, will be used by MCPs to assess an enrollee’s current health status and establish a platform to begin building care management and coordination, when appropriate, and developing an ICP.
+The second tool or process, an HRA, will be used by MMPs to assess an enrollee’s current health status and establish a platform to begin building care management and coordination, when appropriate, and developing an ICP.
 HRAs will be administered within 45 days after coverage date for those identified as higher risk and 90 days for those identified as lower risk.

-The HRA includes minimum assessment components to enable comparability and standardization of elements among all MCPs.
-In addition, MCPs are required to monitor and report on activities and performance measures related to the HRA.
+The HRA includes minimum assessment components to enable comparability and standardization of elements among all MMPs.
+In addition, MMPs are required to monitor and report on activities and performance measures related to the HRA.

 This DPL serves to provide the details necessary to implement and comply with the requirements set forth pertaining to the HRA in the MOU and other guidance later issued by CMS and/or DHCS.